Thomas and the Magic Railroad: Filming

-Original version
+Post-production

-In a 2007 interview with Sodor Island Forums & Fansite, writer and director Britt Allcroft revealed that before the film's theatrical release, she and editor Ron Wisman were forced to completely change the film from how she had originally written it, by removing Burnett's rival P.T.
-Boomer (played by Doug Lennox), who was the original antagonist and character originally responsible for wrecking Lady, because the test audiences at the March 2000 preview screenings in Los Angeles considered Boomer to "too scary" for young children.
+In a 2007 interview with Sodor Island Forums & Fansite, Allcroft revealed that before the film's theatrical release, she and editor Ron Wisman were requested to substantially rework the film from how she had originally envisioned it by removing Burnett's rival P.T.
+Boomer (played by Doug Lennox), who was the original antagonist and character originally responsible for wrecking Lady, because the test audiences at the March 2000 preview screenings in Los Angeles considered Boomer to be "too scary" for young children.
 Despite most of his scenes being removed, Boomer can still be seen briefly in one scene, however the scene was redubbed with Boomer as a lost motorcyclist talking to Burnett for directions, as in the original cut, Boomer and Burnett were having a row.

 Lily Stone (played by Mara Wilson) was intended to be the narrator of the story.
 Before filming, Thomas's voice was provided by John Bellis, a British fireman and part-time taxi driver who worked on the film as the Isle of Man transportation co-ordinator and facilities manager.
 Bellis received the role when he happened to pick up Britt Allcroft and her crew from the Isle of Man Airport in July 1999.
 According to Allcroft, after hearing him speak for the first time, she told her colleagues, "I have just heard the voice of Thomas.
 That man is exactly how Thomas would sound!"
 A few days later, she offered the role to Bellis, and he accepted.
 However, the test audiences felt that to his voice sounded "too old" for Thomas, although Bellis did receive onscreen credit as the Transportation Co-Ordinator, and a few of his lines remain intact in both the teaser trailer and the original UK trailer.

 Crushed and angered by the changes, Bellis said he was "gutted", but still wished the filmmakers well.
 In an April 2000 interview, following the changes, he said, "It was supposed to be my big break, but it hasn't put me off and I am hoping something else will come along."
 English actor Michael Angelis, who was the UK narrator of the series at the time, was the original voice of both James and Percy, but was recast for the same reason as Bellis.
 Australian voice actor Keith Scott originally voiced Diesel 10 (as evidenced in both the US and UK trailers), but he believes that he was recast because test audiences claimed that his portrayal was "too scary" for young children.
 Additionally, American actor Patrick Breen was the original voice of both Splatter and Dodge, but he was also subsequently recast for unknown reasons.

 Music and soundtrack

 Thomas and the Magic Railroad is a soundtrack released on both CD and cassette on August 1, 2000.
 It features twelve music tracks from the feature film composed by Hummie Mann.
+Unlike the film, the soundtrack received more favorable reception.